 - Memento of Tyrande drops in the Timewalking version of Black Temple and it’s basically promises-lite.
-On live it restores 11,165 mana per proc and you can expect 2.5 of them per second (multiplied by your haste).
+On live it restores 11,165 mana per proc and you can expect 2.5 of them per minute (multiplied by your haste).
 With 20% haste this is 2,791 MP/5 which is significantly lower than Promises or Fluctuating Energy.
+Don’t use this.

-- Astral Alchemist Stone is a new addition in 7.3 and can be upgraded to 935 ilvl.
+- Astral Alchemist Stone was added in 7.3 and can be upgraded to 935 ilvl.
 It’s the weakest of the mana trinket options and offers up about 2000 MP/5 over an 8 minute fight.
 The poor mana return, combined with most of its stat budget being taken up by its heavy Intellect proc makes this a poor trinket for us unless you’re just starting out.

 On-Use or Proc Based Trinkets.
 Rating: Varies

-- The trinket scales with both Crit and Versatility so with reasonable gear you can expect 51,818 * 32 healing per proc.
-Which is ~55,000 HPS over the duration of the fight which is really excellent.
+- The trinket scales with both Crit and Versatility so with reasonable gear you can expect 56,944 * 32 healing per proc.
+That’s just over 60k HPS over the duration of the fight which is really excellent.

 - The range is 15 yards, and it is a smart heal which will prioritize the lowest health ally in range.